Incorporate Approval Software into Your Scope Management Plan

 Ashore and the Legend of the Ghost Ship

-Has Scope Creep been haunting your projects, dooming them to an eternal existence wandering the seas in search of a destination?
-Come Ashore and finally discover an automated, streamlined process for managing review and approval.
+Come Ashore and discover an automated, streamlined process for managing review and approval.
 Ashore users have seen their proofs approved 50% faster with fewer versions per project.
-Our automated workflows, contextual commenting, automatic reminders and detailed audit timelines only make the process work that much more seamlessly for you and your approvers.
+Our automated workflows, contextual commenting, automatic reminders, and detailed audit timelines make the process seamless for you and your approvers.

-Mastering your scope management plan is the key to cleansing your projects of evil spirits, and implementing approval software with your team is central to your success.
-Sign up for free today to see how it works in action.
+Mastering your scope management plan is the key to cleansing your projects of evil spirits — and implementing approval software with your team is central to your success.